Discover what you are naturally good at

 5. Ability to evaluate and take calculated risks.

-6. Ability to continuously improve performance and implement new improvements when necessary.
+6. Ability to continuously improve performance and make systemic improvements when necessary.

 7. Ability to identify and seize opportunities in an ever-changing environment.